Execution Eats Insight.

 Action Is a Muscle.
 Train It.

-Every day you delay output, that muscle atrophies.
 Every time you hesitate, it gets harder to move.

 So start small.

-Say the thing you’ve been rehearsing.
+Say the thing you've been rehearsing in your head for months.

-Record the voice note.
+Record the shaky voice note.

 Pitch the offer.